• Find a Grant or Scholarship

 The Hume Fellowship application process is administered by the Institution of Professional Engineers New Zealand (IPENZ).
 For information on how to apply, see the Hume Fellowship website.

 The fellowship is awarded every two years.
-Next applications will open early 2019.
+Next applications will open in 2025.

 The Hume Fellowship Trust was established in 1988 by Henrietta Hume in memory of her Husband Harry Hume, a distinguished Civil Engineer.